How A Plano Motorcycle Accident Lawyer Can Help You With Your Claim

-The Plano motorcycle accident lawyers at The Patel Firm are renowned for their proficiency.
-They’ve helped countless individuals who were injured in motorcycle accidents due to the negligence of others.
-These persistent lawyers work tirelessly to ensure these victims receive the compensation they are entitled to for their injuries.
+Demonstrating unparalleled expertise, the Plano motorcycle accident lawyers at The Patel Firm have extended help to many individuals who endured injuries in motorcycle accidents due to others’ disregard.
+These persistent lawyers undertake their work with the utmost diligence to ensure victims receive the rightful compensation they merit for their injuries.

 Keeping in mind that the National Highway Traffic Safety Administration (NHTSA) states that motorcycles account for only 2 percent of registered vehicles in the United States, motorcyclist fatalities actually make up 5 percent of all traffic fatalities every year with over 2,100 fatalities and 56,000 injuries.
 It is also important to remember that the fatality rate per mile traveled for motorcyclists is 16 times the rate of car occupants, and the injury rate is almost four times the rate of car occupants.